-Tuition for the Film & Video Division covers: all programming, room & board in University housing, three meals daily in the dining hall, health services (not insurance), field trips, and group events.
+Tuition for the Film & Video Division covers: all programming, room & board in University housing, three meals daily in the dining hall, field trips, and group events.
 Students may choose to bring additional spending money for the occasional meal off campus, souvenirs, etc.

 Students must assume all responsibility for personal property.
 For the safety of students and faculty, residence halls are locked at all hours.
 Students are strongly advised to lock their rooms at all times.